 Finland and British Columbia

 Here is a great link from Business Insider on why schools are so successful in Finland.

 In British Columbia, the model is quite similar in terms of moving towards big ideas and not over-testing.
 The new curriculum is being developed incorporating the big ideas and breaking some of them down into subsets.
 What educational developers are calling CORE COMPETENCIES are being woven into all academic areas in order to promote the development of the Whole Child.

-Inquiry learning, genius hour, passion projects and project-based learning all aim to address these very important qualities of the modern day learner.
+Inquiry learning, genius hour, passion projects, and project-based learning all aim to address these very important qualities of the modern-day learner.
 Our classrooms are moving towards this mind shift and instead of having an “hour” to do this kind of work, it is slowly becoming the norm in some classrooms.
 But the process is slow.
 Change is slow.

-There is no place for over testing and packing so many skills into one set of curricula where the teacher isn’t able to cover it all effectively and without a great deal of stress.
-We want students who are critical, reflective and creative thinkers, socially responsible and aware, who have a sense of cultural identity and who are effective communicators.
+There is no place for over-testing and packing so many skills into one set of curricula where the teacher isn’t able to cover it all effectively and without a great deal of stress.
+We want students who are critical, reflective, and creative thinkers, socially responsible and aware, who have a sense of cultural identity, and who are effective communicators.

 Are you an educator that supports this engaging and student-centered learning?
 Be sure to follow along over at TPT so you can be updated when new resources come out that support your students’ skills development and thinking skills.